“So I can go to heaven if I confess my sins?” I asked.

 He took a step closer.
 “What was that?”

 “Don’t…” He turned his ear toward me.
 Getting closer.
 “Don’t you dare touch her!”
 I slammed into his head with my own, falling over in the process, chair and all.
-The pain from my broken rib made my adrenaline spike.
+The pain from my broken rib made me gasp with adrenaline.

 “You touch her and I will kill-”

-The tip of his boot dug into my gut.
+He slammed his boot into my stomach.
 “You demon brat!”
 I spat out blood.

-“That does it, after I’m finished with you,” he yanked my hair, “your pretty little mother is next.”
+“That does it, after I’m finished with you,” he yanked my hair to force me to look at him, “your pretty little mother is next.”

 He set me back up.
 I had to get out of here, Victoria was in danger.
 I have to at least tell Gale.
 Think, there was always a way out-

-He pulled out a small box with a flower in it.
-There was a single flower.
+He pulled out a small box.
+Inside a single flower.
 A white lily.
 He went to one of the walls, taking with him a hammer.
-He placed the pure white lily under my left hand.
+He placed the pure white lily under my right hand.

-Lifting his hammer, he positioned it above my left hand.
+Lifting his hammer, he positioned it above my right hand.

 The hammer ascended higher, high enough for me to crane my neck.
 He was grinning.